 The Tri-state Area is in Area 4, where the recommended attic insulation level is R38-R60

 |5 to 8||R49 to R60||R38 to R49||R25 to R30|

 Installation: Clean machine, mess free installation.

 Ventilation: Our installation practices insure that your attic will maintain the correct ventilation necessary to give you the longevity of your roofs life and maintain home efficiency

 Insulation: We use Grade-A blown insulation to National Energy Star recommended levels.
 With our system you will avoid “through the roof” energy costs and you will also stop seeing the hazardous Ice dams during the heavy winter months.
+We also heavily suggest converting your heat source/fuel to pellet stove insert, the savings and efficiency are truly worth checking out.
 See below.

 How Much Insulation is that?

 Call G. Fedale Roofing and Siding for a free estimate 302-225-7663